Regularizing nonlinear Schroedinger equations through partial off-axis variations: Introduction

 In the result above, we have to exclude the choice $k\le 2$ and $\sigma=\frac{2}{d-k}$, which corresponds to a critical case that needs to be dealt with separately (see below).
-Regardless of that, we see that as soon as $k>0$, i.e., as soon as some partial off-axis variation is present, we can allow for $L^2-${\it supercritical} powers $\sigma> \frac{2}{d}$ and still retain global in-time solutions $u$.
+Regardless of that, we see that as soon as $k>0$, i.e., as soon as some partial off-axis variation is present, we can allow for $L^2$-{\it supercritical} powers $\sigma> \frac{2}{d}$ and still retain global-in-time solutions $u$.
 In other words, no finite time blow-up appears in the case of partial off-axis variations, and we can even allow for initial data $u_0$ in a space slightly larger than $H^1(\R^d)$.
-This answers the question posed in \cite{DLS}.

-We now turn to the case of partial off-axis dispersion with critical nonlinearity, for which we can prove an analog of the well-posedness results given in \cite{CW}.
-Note that for $k=0$ (no off-axis variation) we recover the usual $L^2-$critical case $\sigma =\frac{2}{d}$.
+We now turn to the case of partial off-axis dispersion with critical nonlinearity, for which we can prove an analogue of the well-posedness results given in \cite{CW}.
+Note that for $k=0$ (no off-axis variation) we recover the usual $L^2$-critical case $\sigma =\frac{2}{d}$.